miman/docker-local-ai/README.md

 ### Installation

-Install both docker containers and code volume by running the **install.bat** script
+Installs 3 docker containers and code volume by running the **install.bat** script

+These are the docker containers that are installed

+* Ollama - local AI model engine
+* Ollama WebUI - Web UI for local Ollama instance
+* CrewAI Python environment

+### Local WebUI for Ollama

+You can run the Ollama WebUI here: [localhost:4512](http://localhost:4512)

 ### Change & run code
 After everyhting has been installed you can open the code folder (Docker volume) in 2 ways: